SXKDZ/HDCR/README.md

 ## Training and Test

 - `test_linear_svm(features, labels)` and `test_svm_cross_validation(features, labels)` use the linear SVM classifier (support vector machine) and the SVM classifier using `rbf` kernel function with parameter tuning by cross validation.
-- `test(models, features, labels)` use one trained model to verify the model and get the correctness ratio.
+- `test(models, features, labels)` uses one trained model to verify the model and get the correctness ratio.